transdigiware/blockchain/howto/ibp-console-certificates.md

 You can also generate certificates from the command line by using the [Fabric CA client](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/deployguide/use_CA.html){: external}.
 The Fabric CA client returns certificates inside a Membership Service Provider (MSP) folder.
 This folder contains the root certificate that the CA signed, intermediate certificates if an intermediate CA is being used, a private key, and your signCert.
 For more information about MSP and what the MSP folder contains, see [Membership Service Providers](https://hyperledger-fabric.readthedocs.io/en/release-2.1/membership/membership.html){: external}.

 When you create a new CA, you specify an enroll ID and secret for the admin of the CA, which "registers" the admin identity.
 You can also register identities of peer nodes, ordering nodes, and client applications by clicking **Register User**

-The following table describes the types of certificates used by the platform and how they can be renewed.

 Automatic certificate renewal is not available for certificates that were generated before the helm-to-operator migration.
 {: important}